 I don’t want children because I would be tied to the child’s father.
 I have known other women have children with men they thought they knew and could trust, only later to find out they were wrong.
 It’s hard for me to trust someone enough to make this important decision with them, especially considering people often change, and parenting is an 18+ year commitment.
 If I choose to have a baby with the wrong person, that doesn’t just affect my life.
 It affects my child’s, as well.

 I don’t want children because of the heavy responsibility parenting is.
 I take parenting to be a very serious endeavor and not something to be chosen lightly.
 Parenting really isn’t about raising children — it’s about raising future adults.
 It is imperative to consistently use authoritative parenting techniques (as opposed to dismissive or authoritarian), which give children boundaries without stifling their natural curiosity and independent spirits.
 To form children into adults who are strong, yet kind; are sensitive, yet not thin-skinned; appreciate humor, yet show respect; put themselves and their families first, while caring and doing for those outside their own circles; are ambitious, yet at peace, ETC., is not an easy feat.
+And although it’s possible to engage in child-minding and child-rearing roles (working with children, helping to raise a niece or nephew, etc.) motherhood is permanent, and you can never “put the genie back in the bottle” once you’ve decided to bring a child into the world.

 I don’t want children because I want to feel free to be spontaneous.
 Children need consistency and stability.
 For example, it would be irresponsible and selfish to pick up in the middle of a school year and move or to take an unplanned vacation without your child.
 Every decision I made would need to pass the “Is this the best thing for my child?” test.